This post collects some basic geographic and weather facts as background for understanding flood risks in the Greater Boston area.

 Click for source.

 The most extreme confirmed high water observation in Boston Harbor occurred in the Blizzard of 1978 — the storm tide (astronomical tide plus storm surge) on that date has not been exceeded in almost 100 years of observations (although our January 2018 blizzard may be confirmed to have gone slightly beyond it).
 The NOAA graphic below shows departures above Mean Higher High Water.
 The stand out departure to 4.82 feet (roughly 1.5 meters) occurred on February 7, 1978 in the blizzard.
 As the graphic above shows, MHHW is 4.76 above the datum, so the total maximum elevation of water we know that Boston Harbor has experienced was 9.58 feet above NAVD.
+(For more history of tide fluctuations, see this fascinating study which suggests that there is an 18 year cycle in tide levels.)

 Click for source.